-To promote hearing conservation through advocating the engineering out of loud noise; and when the noise cannot be engineered out, the recommendation of the proper use of hearing protective devices and other precautionary measures to protect one’s hearing.
+At the NIH, we promote hearing conservation through advocating the engineering out of loud noise.
+When the noise cannot be engineered out, we recommend the proper use of hearing protective devices and other precautionary measures to protect your hearing.

 All areas at the NIH where noise levels equal or exceed 80 dBA are identified.
 In areas where noise levels equal or exceed the AL, "caution" signs are posted to warn employees and visitors to wear hearing protection.
-In addition, in areas where the noise levels equal or exceed the AL, personal noise exposure to employees is monitored to determine eligibility for inclusion in the HCP.
-ORS, DOHS, OMS is notified of eligible employees to ensure they receive medical surveillance and other HCP measures.
+In addition, in areas where the noise levels equal or exceed the AL, personal noise exposure to employees is monitored to determine eligibility for inclusion in the Hearing Conservation Program.
+OMS is notified of eligible employees to ensure they receive medical surveillance and other hearing conservation measures.

 The Hearing Conservation Program provides annual training to employees.
 This training addresses: